 - /etc/systemd/system/datature_edge.service: this is a system-level file that is invoked upon startup.
 This allows the Python inference script to be executed automatically even after the Raspberry Pi has been rebooted.
 The inference script will also be automatically restarted upon failures (such as OOM errors or with an accidental KeyboardInterrupt) to ensure that minimal user intervention is required.

-You can check the status of the Datature Edge service by running:
+Check the status of the Datature Edge service by running:

-To disable this service and run the script manually, run:
+Disable this service and run the script manually, run:

 How to Run Datature Edge on a Live Camera Stream